People

 Profile

 My current research and teaching have been greatly influenced by my experiences – I've lived and worked in several countries and have been involved in various projects.
 I believe that engineers and scientists share the ultimate aim of improving the quality of life.
 In the early stages of my career, I was deeply fascinated with fundamental research and new discoveries, particularly during my PhD study at Imperial College London.
 However, this type of research often requires expensive facilities to explore new phenomena.
-Unfortunately, not all universities where I have been working had access to such resources.
-As I moved from one country and university to another, I noticed a common goal: the integration of academia with industry.
+Unfortunately, not all universities where I had worked had access to such resources.
+As I moved from one country and university to another, I noticed there is a common goal: the integration of academia with industry.
 Many industrial challenges do not necessarily demand fundamental research but instead, require the application of existing knowledge available in publications to solve practical problems and produce high-quality products.

 Research